 1.1 The EAS is required to submit an annual overarching regional Business Plan on an annual basis.
-This report asks for members to consider the full contents of the draft EAS Business Plan as part of the regional consultation process.
+This report asks for members to consider the full contents of the EAS Business Plan.
+This document contains the main priorities that the EAS believe will be relevant to focus upon in the next iteration of the regional Business Plan for 2021-2022.